 Hello luv, I’m Courtney!

 It’s so wonderful to meet you!
-I would love to help you share your story through photography.
-Read on to learn more about who I am and why photography is my art.
+I would love to help you share your story through photography and inspire you with my paintings.
+Read on to learn more about who I am and why I am an artist.

 Just be a nice girl…